NYC Connected Communities

 Only adults (ages 17+) and young adults (ages 13-17) may borrow laptops.
-To borrow a laptop you must have a BPL library card and acceptable identification.
-Adults are required to show a government-issued photo ID and Young Adults are required to show a school ID or non-driver's picture ID.
+To borrow a laptop you must have a valid BPL library card and acceptable identification.
+Adults are required to show a current government-issued photo ID displaying home address and Young Adults are required to show a valid school ID or non-driver's picture ID.
 If your government-issued ID does not have a current address you must also present a recent piece of mail (postmarked within 90 days) with your current address.
 Library staff will hold onto your library card for the duration of your laptop loan session.
 Visit the Borrowing Materials page for more information on getting a BPL library card and qualifying forms of identification.

 Drop in for a one-on-one session to get help working on a resume, searching for a job, using online career resources or practicing interview skills.
 Classes on special topics will also be offered.